beacon-biosignals/StableHashTraits.jl/README.md

 Their types is hashed by [`StableHashTraits.nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.nameof_string)
 This means the module of the type does not matter: the module of a type is often considered an implementation detail, so it is left out to avoid unexpected hash changes from non-breaking releases that change the module of a type.

+> [!NOTE]
+> If you wish to disambiguate functions or types that have the same name but that come from different modules you can overload [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type) for those functions.
+If you want to include the module name for a broad set of types, rather than explicitly specifying a module name for each type, you may want to consider calling [`parentmodule_nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.parentmodule_nameof_string) in the body of your `transform_type` method.
+This can avoid a number of footguns when including the module names: for example, `parentmodule_nameof_string` renames `Core` to `Base` to elide Base julia changes to the location of a functions between these two modules and it renames pluto workspace modules to prevent structs from having a different hash each time the notebook is run.

 ### `Function`

-Function values are hashed according to their their fields (`getfield(f) for f in fieldnames(f)`) as per `StructType.UnorderedStruct`; functions can have fields when when they are curried (e.g. `==(2)`), and so, for this reason, the fields are included in the hash by default.
+Function values are hashed according to their their fields (`getfield(f) for f in fieldnames(f)`) as per `StructType.UnorderedStruct`; functions can have fields when they are curried (e.g. `==(2)`), and so, for this reason, the fields are included in the hash by default.

 The type of the function is hashed according to its [`StableHashTraits.nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.nameof_string), therefore excluding its module.
 The exact module of a function is often considered an implementation detail, so it is left out to avoid unexpected hash changes from non-breaking releases that change the module of a function.
-If you wish to disambiguate functions that have the same name and that come from different modules you can overload [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type) for those functions.
-You may consider using [`parentmodule_nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.parentmodule_nameof_string) to avoid some foot guns if you use the module name of a function (e.g. the function causes `Core` to be renamed to `Base` to elide Base julia changes to the location of a function).

 ### `Type`